Which Console Is Best for GTA 6? PS5 vs Xbox (2026)

 Reading that as advice:

-If you want a single recommendation for the average buyer: a base PS5, Digital if you never touch discs, hits the best balance of price, the confirmed GTA 6 features, and easy storage upgrades.
-On a tight budget, a 1TB Series S bought before August 1 gets you into the same game for less.
+If you want a single recommendation for the average buyer: a base PS5, Digital if you never touch discs, hits the best balance of price, confirmed GTA 6 features, and easy storage upgrades.
+On a tight budget, the 512GB Series S plus an expansion card is the cheapest honest route into the same game.

 The bottom line

 Every current console plays GTA 6, at the same $79.99, most likely at 30fps.
 So buy on price, features and storage.
-Today Xbox is technically the cheaper route, but the August 1 increase erases that, so an Xbox only makes sense if you buy before then.
-The PS5 offers the extras Rockstar built for it and upgrades storage cheaply, the PS5 Pro is the premium pick, and the disc drive, thanks to GTA 6’s code-in-a-box release, is one thing you can safely stop paying for.
+The value argument that used to favor Xbox ended on August 1, when Microsoft’s increase pushed every model above or level with its PlayStation equivalent.
+A PS5 offers the extras Rockstar built for it and upgrades storage cheaply, the PS5 Pro is the premium pick, and the disc drive, thanks to GTA 6’s code-in-a-box release, is one thing you can safely stop paying for.
+The one case where the choice is not close: if you buy the box in a different country from your account, or expect to move, Xbox codes are region-free and PS5 codes are not.

 Frequently asked questions